Regardless of your denomination, you can find theology scholarships to fulfill your vocational calling for church service.

 Deadline: April 15th

-Since 1975, the Opal Dancey Memorial Foundation has awarded $3,000 renewable grants for over 1,500 theological students who are working towards a Master of Divinity (M.Div.).
-As an Effingham native, Dancey stipulated that applicants must have resided in Illinois, Indiana, Michigan, Minnesota, New York, Ohio, Pennsylvania, or Wisconsin for at least two years or accepted into an ATS-accredited seminary within the Great Lakes region.
-The only exception is Asbury Theological Seminary in Wilmore, Kentucky.
+The Opal Dancey Memorial Foundation awards $3,000 renewable grants for over 1,500 theological students who are working towards a Master of Divinity (M.Div.).
+As an Effingham native, Dancey stipulated that applicants must have resided in:

 Contact